-- In order to support the commitments and provisions set out in I-Annex 2 (Essential Elements of Institution-Specific Cross-border Cooperation Agreements) in relation to information sharing, and in particular those in paragraphs 3.8, 3.9, 4.1(iii), 5.1(i), 6.3, 6.4 and 6.6 of that Annex, the COAG or an ancillary document should set out: - (i) the functions relating to resolution for which Parties may need to receive confidential information; - (ii) the circumstances in which Parties agree to share information on an ad hoc basis (for example, stress situations, implementation of recovery measures, imminent and actual entry into resolution or material changes in the legal framework affecting the operation of the COAG); - (iii) a generic description of the classes of information that will be shared on a routine or ad hoc basis; - (iv) the applicable confidentiality requirements, any relevant restrictions or conditions and any specific procedures and practices employed by the authorities for protection of confidential information (see paragraph 2.4); - (v) the procedures for information sharing between authorities within the CMG (for example, how information will be shared on a routine basis and how and to whom requests for additional or ad hoc information should be made) (see paragraphs 2.6 to 2.10); - (vi) the timeframes in which authorities agree to make all reasonable efforts to meet requests for information; - (vii) the means by which information will be communicated; and - (viii) the procedure for the regular review of operation of the COAGs and the firmspecific elements (see paragraph 2.14). - 2.2 The terms for information sharing in COAGs should be framed in a purposive, outcome-oriented manner and be sufficiently flexible to accommodate changing circumstances. - 2.3 The COAG should recognise that the type, extent and granularity of information needed and the speed and frequency at which it is required vary in accordance with changes in the circumstances of the firm or external market conditions and can intensify as a crisis develops.
+- 2.1 In order to support the commitments and provisions set out in Annex I (Essential elements of institution-specific cross-border cooperation agreements) in relation to information sharing, and in particular those in paragraphs 3.8, 3.9, 4.1(iii), 5.1(i), 6.3, 6.4 and 6.6 of that Annex, the COAG or an ancillary document should set out: - (i) the functions relating to resolution for which Parties may need to receive confidential information; - (ii) the circumstances in which Parties agree to share information on an ad hoc basis (for example, stress situations, implementation of recovery measures, imminent and actual entry into resolution or material changes in the legal framework affecting the operation of the COAG);

+- (iii) a generic description of the classes of information that will be shared on a routine or ad hoc basis (see paragraph 2.3); - (iv) the applicable confidentiality obligations, any relevant restrictions or conditions and any specific procedures and practices employed by the authorities for protection of confidential information (see paragraph 2.4); - (v) the procedures for information sharing between authorities within the CMG (for example, how information will be shared on a routine basis and how and to whom requests for additional or ad hoc information should be made) (see paragraphs 2.6 to 2.10); - (vi) the timeframes in which authorities agree to make all reasonable efforts to meet requests for information; - (vii) the means by which information will be communicated; and - (viii) the procedure for the regular review of operation of the COAGs and the firmspecific elements (see paragraph 2.14). - 2.2 The terms for information sharing in COAGs should be framed in a purposive, outcome-oriented manner and be sufficiently flexible to accommodate changing circumstances. - 2.3 The COAG should recognise that the type, extent and granularity of information needed and the speed and frequency at which it is required vary in accordance with changes in the circumstances of the firm or external market conditions and can intensify as a crisis develops.
 The COAG, where relevant, should note such possible variations.